-Storing grain on the farm can be used as a marketing strategy to give producers the ability to seek greater profits.
-After grain is harvested from the fields it must be either be stored or sold to a merchant that is accepting immediate delivery.
-Even if a merchant is accepting delivery, it may not be practical to deliver the grain during harvest and thus the grain must be stored.
-On-farm grain storage is costly and requires careful consideration in making marketing decisions.
-Grain storage gives producers the opportunity to wait and see if prices will change.
-Producers store with the hope that prices will go up post-harvest, but there is also the chance that prices may fall and grain storage would result in a loss.
-Even in the case that prices remain the same, producers can incur a loss from storing, because of foregone interest received or paid, known as opportunity cost.
-Storage costs also need to be factored in when making the decision to store grain.
+Crop storage gives producers the opportunity to wait and see if prices will change.
+Producers store with the hope that prices will rise post-harvest, but there is also the chance that prices may fall and crop storage would result in a loss.
+Even in the case that prices remain the same, producers can incur a loss from storing because of foregone interest received or interest paid, known as opportunity cost.
+Storage costs should be considered when making the decision to store crops.

-Commercial grain handling systems in western Canada simply do not have the capacity to store the entire crop at harvest.
-The market will often pay producers a price premium for deferred delivery, thus compensating for interest and other costs of storing the crop on farm until it is required for domestic processing or export.
-Prices are generally at their lowest following harvest, therefore it is wise to store your grain and sell it later in the fall or winter.
+Commercial handling systems in western Canada do not have the capacity to store the entire crop at harvest.
+The market will often pay producers a price premium for deferred delivery, compensating for at least part of interest and other costs of storing crop on the farm.
+Prices are generally at their lowest during the harvest period.
+Therefore, it is usually wise to store at least some of your crop.

-- The cost of building and maintaining on-farm storage.
+- cost of buying or building and maintaining on-farm storage

-- The opportunity cost of receiving sales proceeds from the crop earlier and using the money to pay debt or invest.
+- opportunity cost of receiving sales proceeds from the crop earlier and using the money to pay debt or invest

-- The ability to capture deferred delivery price premiums (expressed in either basis or flat price terms).
+- ability to capture deferred delivery price premiums

-Table 1 is an example showing the cost of farm storage.
-The longer grain is held on farm, the greater the accumulated storage costs.
+Table 1 below is an example showing the cost of farm storage.
+The longer that crop is held on farm, the greater the accumulated storage costs.
 The storage cost was calculated using the purchase price of a new bin.
-The storage cost will differ from individual to individual based on the type and size of bin or other storage method, applicable interest rate and depreciative method.
-Individuals who have completely paid off the purchase of a bin would have a different storage cost, but it should not be zero.
-The cost of aeration, repairs or maintenance should be factored in as well as additional handling costs compared to selling direct off the combine.
+The storage cost will differ on individual farms based on the type and size of bin or other storage method, applicable interest rate and depreciative method.

 Storage cost based on new purchase of a 6000 bushel (160 tonne) smooth walled circular-skid hopper bin on a gravel base.

 Table 1 shows:

-- Storage costs accumulate as the crop is stored.
-The longer the product is stored, the greater the cost incurred on each unit of commodity, while recognizing that an empty bin also has investment and depreciation costs
+- storage costs accumulate as the crop is stored – the longer the product is stored, the greater the cost incurred on each unit of commodity, while recognizing that an empty bin also has investment and depreciation costs

 How opportunity costs can vary

-The cost of storing and opportunity cost of storing grain varies with each producer's financial situation.
-Examples of such situations are:
+The cost of storing crop varies with each producer's financial situation.
+Examples are a producer:

-- A debt free individual whose opportunity cost is a bank term deposit may have an opportunity cost of storing grain of 3% (0.25% per month).
+- who is debt free and whose opportunity cost is a bank term deposit.

-- An individual with an operating loan at 6% interest on (0.5% per month).
+- with an operating loan at Prime + 1% interest.

-- An individual with credit card or trade debt at 2% interest per month.
-This will greatly affect the foregone interest on the sale of grain as revenues from the sale could have been used to be used to pay off debt.
+- with credit card or trade debt at 2% interest per month – this will greatly affect the foregone interest on the sale of crop as revenues from the sale could have been used to be used to pay that high interest rate debt.

 Advantages and limitations